 The goal of liver transplantation is to restore liver function.
 Though unlikely, it is possible for PSC to recur in the new liver.

-Proper Homeopathic Treatment of Primary Sclerosing Cholangitis PSC
+Homeopathic Treatment of Primary Sclerosing Cholangitis

-Pain in region of liver.
-Left lobe very sensitive.
-Fullness and soreness, with moist skin.
 Constipation; stools hard, difficult, knotty; alternates with diarrhea.
 Stools bright yellow.
 Swelling of gallbladder with painful tenderness.
 Hyperemia of liver, with jaundice.
 Cirrhosis, with dropsy.
+Weeping piles, rectal prolapse, burning pain in anus and rectum, hard and knotting, clayey stools.
+Profuse diarrhea due to rectal cancer.
+Itching on lying down at night.
+Varicose ulcers.
+Eruption on lower part of sternum.

 Belladonna

-Abdomen: Distended, hot.
+Abdomen distended, hot.
 Transverse colon protrudes like a pad.
 Tender, swollen.
 Pain as if clutched by a hand; worse, jar, pressure.
 Cutting pain across; stitches in left side of abdomen, when coughing, sneezing, or touching it.
 Extreme sensitiveness to touch.

-Urine: Retention.
-Acute urinary infections.
-Sensation of motion in bladder as of a worm.
+Stools thin, green, dysenteric; in lumps like chalk.
+Shuddering during stool.
+Stinging pain in rectum; spasmodic stricture.
+Piles more sensitive with backache.
+Prolapses anis.
 Urine scanty, with tenesmus; dark and turbid, loaded with phosphates.
 Vesical region sensitive.
 Incontinence, continuous dropping.
 Frequent and profuse.
 Hematuria where no pathological condition can be found.
 Prostatic hypertrophy.

 Chelidonium Majus